EvgeniHere/CodingChallenge/README.md

 Coding challenge by Kauan Schuani and Evgeni Uschakov: Tournament of bots playing cards.
 Upload your selfwritten bot to get involved and let him play against other bots.
 Hope to see you in the ring!

+Also join our Discord server for further information and discussions with other competitors! --> https://discord.gg/EQKtmvj

 Conditions for writing:

 - Use our generated basic structure of the game